EdiBERT, a generative model for image editing: Abstract

 \section{Abstract}

-Advances in computer vision are pushing the limits of image manipulation, with generative models sampling detailed images on various tasks.
+Advances in computer vision are pushing the limits of image manipulation, with generative models sampling highly-realistic detailed images on various tasks.
 However, a specialized model is often developed and trained for each specific task, even though many image edition tasks share similarities.
 In denoising, inpainting, or image compositing, one always aims at generating a realistic image from a low-quality one.
 In this paper, we aim at making a step towards a unified approach for image editing.
-To do so, we propose EdiBERT, a bi-directional transformer trained in the discrete latent space built by a vector-quantized auto-encoder.
-We argue that such a bidirectional model is suited for image manipulation since any patch can be re-sampled conditionally to the whole image.
-Using this unique and straightforward training objective, we show that the resulting model matches state-of-the-art performances on a wide variety of tasks: image denoising, image completion, and image composition.
+To do so, we propose EdiBERT, a bidirectional transformer that re-samples image patches conditionally to a given image.
+Using one generic objective, we show that the model resulting from a single training matches state-of-the-art GANs inversion on several tasks: image denoising, image completion, and image composition.
+We also provide several insights on the latent space of vector-quantized auto-encoders, such as locality and reconstruction capacities.
+The code is available at \href{https://github.com/EdiBERT4ImageManipulation/EdiBERT}{https://github.com/EdiBERT4ImageManipulation/EdiBERT}.